 For admission purposes, the home address is defined as:

-the address of the person with parental responsibility for the child and with whom the child lives for 80% of the school week (Sunday night to Thursday night), at the time of application, supported through a court order.
-Where a child resides through shared custody, or where there is no legal evidence of an alternative arrangement, the address will be with the parent who receives or would be eligible for child benefit, or the address where the child is registered with a GP.
-The final decision on residence rests with the admission authority.
+the address of the person with parental responsibility for the child and with whom the child lives for at least 80% of the school week (Sunday night to Thursday night), at the time of application.
+Where a child resides through shared custody, and where there is no legal evidence of an alternative arrangement, the address will be the one nominated by the parents as long as evidence can be provided that the child does live for part of the week at that address.
+The address must be of a person with parental responsibility, not another relative with whom a child may stay for convenience on some days of the week.
+The final decision on residence rests with the admission authority who will take into account any information submitted by the parents in support of their case.
+Parents will be encouraged to reach agreement of seek a Specific Issues Order from a court.
 For children in public care the address will be the carer’s address.
 Parents of oversubscribed schools will be asked to provide evidence of address if this cannot be verified through council tax records.
 This may include correspondence received from HM Revenue and Customs, Child Benefit Division or Tax Credits Division.
 A utility bill may be accepted but NOT a bank statement or mobile phone statement.

+For children of UK service personnel and other Crown Servants returning from overseas, applicants must provide an official letter stating a relocation date.
+The address used will be the one where the child will live when they move to the area.
+Parents must provide evidence of this intended address.